mkopec3/postgres-pth/README.md

 Thank you guys for your awesome work!

 ~99% of the code seen here comes from [PostgreSQL](https://github.com/postgres/postgres) project.
-Patches, and other small adjustments have been developed by other unknown or forgotten authors.
+Patches, and other small adjustments have been developed by other unknown or forgotten authors

 ## License